 Charities, as community organisations working for public benefit, are accountable to the public and other stakeholders.
 Good governance is increasingly an important criterion for the public and charity stakeholders to decide whether to donate or volunteer their services to a charity.

-The Council initiated a second refinement in 2015 to provide greater clarity and relevance about good governance to the charity sector.
-The second refined Code was issued on 6 April 2017.
+The Council initiated a third revision in 2021 to provide greater clarity and relevance about good governance to the charity sector.
+The revised Code was issued on 4 April 2023.